focyte/DNA-Variant-NF-Focyte/README.md

 ### Mapping Reads to Reference Genome

 The cleaned FASTQ files are aligned to a reference genome using `bwa`, and the pipeline converts the SAM file into BAM format, sorts it, and indexes it for further analysis.

+The genome is indexed and this is used to align the trimmed reads from the Process pipeline to generate files in SAM format.

 #### Code Snippet:
 ```nextflow